Monkey's uncle

+History

-The phrase was used as early as 1917, in an El Paso, Texas newspaper advertisement for a play called The Brass Monkey.
+The phrase was used as early as 1917, in an El Paso, Texas, newspaper advertisement for a play called The Brass Monkey.
 It appeared in newspapers several times in the early 1920s, including several other examples in advertisements.
 It was originally a sarcastic remark made by creationists.
-The notion "that [people] were descended from apes was considered blasphemous...by Darwin's contemporaries", and it was for this reason that the sarcastic phrase came into use.
+The notion "that [people] were descended from apes was considered blasphemous ... by Darwin's contemporaries", and it was for this reason that the sarcastic phrase came into use.

 Michael Quinion notes that the phrase "Monkey's uncle" occurs in a parody of Henry Wadsworth Longfellow's 1855 poem The Song of Hiawatha which was reprinted in James Parton's 1881 The Humorous Poetry of the English Language, and observes: "This may be just an accident of invention, but the date fits".
+I'm a Monkey's Uncle is the title of a 1948 Three Stooges short film.
 The Monkey's Uncle is a 1965 Walt Disney movie, with the title song written by the Sherman Brothers and performed by Annette Funicello and the Beach Boys.
 On their 2003 album Reel to Real, The Selecter included a song titled "Monkey's Uncle", criticizing religious dogma that contradicts scientific evidence.
-I'm a Monkey's Uncle is the title of a 1948 Three Stooges short film.

-In the MMORPG RuneScape, asking the merchant Zeke about purchasing a dragon scimitar will result in the line of dialogue "Seriously, you'll be a monkey's uncle before you'll ever hold a dragon scimitar."
-In a humorous twist, purchasing and wielding a dragon scimitar requires completing the quest "Monkey Madness", in which the player must take on the role of an actual monkey's uncle.